Guillaume Desautels: Early years

 Guillaume then returned to Montcenis (which he referred to sarcastically as an "arid desert") in 1550 where he joined his wife and stayed until 1553.
 It was during this time that his father died and apparently left him little but his good name.
 The chateau and lands he inherited at Montcenis were "rather noble than rich".
 It cannot be left unsaid that it was surely in fief to the Barony of Montcenis since, in 1510 a man named Loys d'Orleans (whose titles included Prince, Viscount, Marquis and Baron) also carried the title of "Seigneur de la Baronnaie de Montcenis".
-The poverty of the estate was probably due to the loss of these lands by the now defunct Dukedom of Burgundy to the King of France in 1477, only about 75 years before Syacre's death.
+The poverty of the estate was probably due to the loss of these lands by the now defunct Duchy of Burgundy to the King of France in 1477, only about 75 years before Syacre's death.
 While maintaining the name now considered a family name of DesAutels it would seem that the loss of political and military value and connection to Burgundian Charolles and Montcenis had deprived the estate of its source of wealth and prestige.

 He moved to Paris in 1553 hoping to secure an appointment with the King.
 While there he befriended Cardinal de Guise who was probably the source (directly or indirectly) of his well-being during these six years in Paris which he left in April, 1559.
 He went to Spain in the hope of gaining the favor of the Burgundian-Habsburg rulers there.
 For whatever reason he immediately sailed for Belgium which was also ruled by the same Burgundian-Habsburg house.

 Charles V, Holy Roman Emperor and ruler of much of Europe until his abdication in 1555 was the grandson of Mary of Burgundy who was sole heir to that house when her father was killed in battle in 1477 and France absorbed the province of Burgundy into the French realm.
 She married a Habsburg (probably to save her remaining power if not her life), thus uniting forever the houses of Burgundy and Habsburg.
 When Charles V abdicated his son Philip II of Spain became King and it was to him at Brussels that Guillaume set his gaze.
 He was there a mere two months when he left Brussels for Antwerp (Anvers, fr.) but was there only a few weeks.
 He was named Cartographer to the King for this short time and was probably so short a time because Philip II, unhappy at Brussels left permanently for residence in Spain.
 Guillaume was aided at Brussels by two "beau-freres" brothers-in-law named Diamantius.
 Since that is not his wife's maiden name, it would appear that he had siblings — at least sisters — unless these two men possibly were husbands to sisters of Guillaume's wife.
 It is most interesting to ponder why he would have these two close relatives in a locale more than two hundred miles from his native land in Charolles.